mighdoll/public-notes/host+shader libraries.md

 We're aware of several additional encapsulation challenges related to the host interface, which is also shared among all libraries bundled into the same `GPUShaderModule`.
   - conditions integration - how do shader libraries expose conditions for runtime/build time compilation control by applications?
   - injected consts & overrides - how do shader libraries expose injected consts and pipeline overrides to applications without conflicting with each other?
-  - uniforms integration - how do shaders libraries expose configurability through uniform buffers without allocating a separate uniform buffer for each library?
+  - uniforms integration - how do shader libraries expose configurability through uniform buffers without allocating a separate uniform buffer for each library?

 We have discussed possible WESL solutions for these additional problems elsewhere.
 In the interim, libraries can workaround. e.g. for conditions, prefer `@if(foolib_keyvalue)`  rather than `@if(keyvalue)`, because the shorter `keyvalue` is more likely to conflict with another library or application.
 #### Simplifying with Reactivity
-`HostedShader` implementors are encouraged to consider using a reactive library like `leptos_reactive` in the rust community or the or tc39 `proposal-signals` polyfill in the JavaScript community.
+`HostedShader` implementers are encouraged to consider using a reactive library like `leptos_reactive` in the rust community or the or tc39 `proposal-signals` polyfill in the JavaScript community.
 Reactivity offers two benefits.
 Library authors can automatically rebuild internal GPU resources as required when configuration changes.
-And for users, reactive libraries relieve application users of the need to updating dependencies every frame, as reactive tracking will take care of that automatically.
+And for users, reactive libraries relieve application users of the need to update dependencies every frame, as reactive tracking will take care of that automatically.

-`HostedShader` APIs should be written in way to allow for establishing reactive links between libraries.
+`HostedShader` APIs should be written in a way to allow for establishing reactive links between libraries.
 For JavaScript/TypeScript, implementations should expect that callers may pass in parameters with 'getters'.
 That will allow reactive libraries to track links between libraries.
 ```ts
 const sort = new RadixSort({ input: sortIn, ..});
 const scan = new Scan({ get input() return { sort.output(); }});